strongbox-password-safe/Strongbox/README.md

 https://github.com/pwsafe

-Kudos to Rony Shapiro, Bruce Schneier and all the Password Safe team for their amazing work and the original Password Safe format and applicaiton.
+Kudos to Rony Shapiro, Bruce Schneier and all the Password Safe team for their amazing work and the original Password Safe format and application.

 The official KeePass site is here: